SoulKa/template-replace-stream/README.md

 ## Benchmarks

 The benchmarks were run on my MacBook Pro with an Apple M1 Pro Chip.
-The data source were virtual files generated from- and to memory to omit any bottleneck due to the file system.
-The "native" data refers to reading a virtual file without doing anything else with it (native `fs.Readable` streams).
+The data sources were virtual files generated from and to memory to omit any bottleneck due to the file system.
+The "native" data refers to reading a virtual file without doing anything else with it (native `fs.Readable` streams), so it marks the upper bound of what is possible.
-So they are the absolute highest possible.

-## Replacing a single Template Variable in a large File
+### Replacing a single Template Variable in a large File

 ![Throughput vs. File Size when replacing a single Variable](benchmarks/plots/throughput-vs-data-size-with-one-replacement.png)